Welcome to our 100 part series on the history of British Airways and its predecessor airlines.

 39. One of BA’s most popular long-haul aircraft, the Airbus A380.

-38. BA’s 25 year battle to compete against low cost airlines.
+38. After easyJet launched low cost flights from London Luton to Glasgow in 1995, BA began a 25 year battle to compete against low cost airlines.

 34. “The last flight to Kuwait” The circumstances surrounding flight BA149 to Kuwait which departed Heathrow on 1 August 1990, and remain controversial to this today.

 33. “Swift, silent, serene” the much loved BOAC VC10 aircraft.